miketropi/worry-proof-backup/README.md

 - WordPress 6.0 or higher
 - PHP 8.0 or higher

+---

+## ⚠️ PHP 8.0 or Higher Required – Why?

+**Worry Proof Backup** is built with modern techniques to ensure your data **restores safely, quickly, and reliably** – especially when working with large backup files.

+We require **PHP 8.0 or higher** for the following reasons:

+### 🚀 1.
+Superior Performance

+PHP 8 introduces **Just-In-Time (JIT)** compilation, which significantly speeds up operations like:

+* Extracting ZIP archives with tens of thousands of files
+* Reading and writing large file contents in memory
+* Fast, stable looping over file lists

+### 🔒 2.
+Improved Stability and Accuracy

+In PHP 7, some built-in functions like `stream_get_contents()` can behave inconsistently with large files or streams.
+PHP 8 provides:

+* More reliable file extraction
+* Fewer write failures and timeouts
+* Better handling of memory streams

+### 🧠 3.
+Better File System Handling

+Our plugin supports restoring entire folders with **thousands of files**, which demands fast and reliable filesystem operations – something PHP 8 handles far better than PHP 7.

+---

+### 💡 Still Using PHP 7?

+We strongly recommend upgrading to **PHP 8.0+** for optimal compatibility, performance, and security – not just for this plugin, but for your entire WordPress site.

+Most hosting providers support PHP 8 – feel free to reach out to your hosting support team and ask for an upgrade.

+---

 ## License

 GPL v2 or later.
 See [LICENSE](https://www.gnu.org/licenses/gpl-2.0.html) for details.